Skip to main content

 Objective 4: Reach a consensus with healthcare professionals, patient groups and other key stakeholders to implement ctDNA testing into clinical routine.

-The reference material under development is going to be fully characterized and can be used for future implementation of ctDNA assays and diagnostics into clinical routines.
+The novel reference material has been confirmed to be suitable for ctDNA assay benchmarking and can be used for future implementation of ctDNA assays and diagnostics into clinical routines.
 The here provided framework also establishes the methodology for validation and standardization in the context of precision oncology.
 This will pave the way for the implementation in clinical decision making and personalized oncology.
 The GUIDE.MRD project will address the need for early relapse detection and therapy response, influencing further research and healthcare plans.
-Moreover, the clinical studies established and initiated are large, multi-center studies with approximately 1,000 patients planned for enrollment.
+Moreover, the clinical studies established and ongoing are large, multi-center studies with approximately 1,000 patients planned for enrollment.
 The project can serve as a role model for further projects.
 With the results from the benchmarking and clinical studies, a randomized clinical trial (GUIDE.MRD-05-RANDOM) will be initiated to fully determine the possibility of integration of ctDNA analyses into clinical decision making and how the results can guide healthcare professionals in the choice of multimodal therapy and thus resulting in improved patient care.
 Furthermore, additional risk assessment through ctDNA testing can lead to better (patient-centric) outcomes for those affected by cancer.
+The ideal healthcare has been co-created with different stakeholders.
 By assessing the treatment response, unnecessary treatment can be reduced, lessening the burden for the patient, but also for other stakeholders such as the payers.

 GUIDE.MRD Consortium Partners